504knight/7-little-ducklings/docs/Use Case Diagrams.md

         The user's inputs are validated.<br>
         <ul>
         <li>If the user's inputs are valid, then the work order is submitted.</li>
-        <li>If the user's inputs are invalid, then the system alerts the user that their inputs are invalid.</li>
+        <li>If the user's inputs are invalid, then the system notifies the user that their inputs are invalid.</li>
         </ul>
     </li>
 </ol>